 If you have the bandwidth and interest in making your mobile bartending service a full mobile event company, you can command higher prices to match.
-Decide what complementary services, if any, you want to add to your offerings and market them appropriately.
+Decide what complementary services you want to add to your offerings and market them appropriately.

 What equipment do I need for mobile bartending?

 Mobile bartending can be as simple or as complicated as you want to make it.
-The more services you offer the more equipment you will need, but it’s easy to get started with a minimal investment if you are just starting out.
+The more services you offer, the more equipment you will need, but it’s easy to get started with a minimal investment if you are starting out.

 Here are some things you need to get started with mobile bartending: